Rogdham/pyzstd/index.rst

         * function :py:func:`finalize_dict`

 .. note::
-    If use pre-trained zstd dictionary, the compression ratio achievable on small data (a few KiB) improves dramatically, has best effect on data that smaller than 1 KiB.
+    If use pre-trained zstd dictionary, the compression ratio achievable on small data (a few KiB) improves dramatically.

     **Attention**